IMLS/estimating-wifi/_pages/explore.md

         count = 0;
         counts = [];

+        // Walk the list of event IDs.
+        // Count the number of objects with each event ID.
+        // Keep the list of counts.
+Each event is essentially
+        // one minute.
         for (var ndx = 0; ndx < event_ids.length; ndx++) {
             if (ndx == 0) {
                 current_eid = event_ids[ndx];